SanShiv1312/Notes-Manoj/MariaDB/README.md

 +--------+-------+
 1 row in set (0.001 sec)
 ```
+If `WHERE` is not mentioned then all the data in the table will be deleted

 #### ALTER
 `ALTER` is a keyword to modify the structure of the table.<br>